 Taking into account the above measures and current operating and financing results of the Bank, as well as publicly available information, the management does not expect significant negative impact of the coronavirus pandemic on the financial position and performance of the Bank in the short term.
 However, it cannot be excluded that the long-term extension of the self-isolation regime, further tightening of measures to prevent further spread of the infection or adverse impact of such measures on the economic environment in which the Bank operates will negatively affect the Bank's operations in the medium and long term.
 In addition, the Bank considers potential negative development scenarios and is prepared to adapt its operational plans accordingly.
-Management continues to monitor the situation closely and will take necessary measures to mitigate the impact of possible negative events and circumstances as they arise.
+The management keeps monitoring the situation closely and will take steps that are necessary to mitigate the impact of potential negative events and circumstances as they arise.

-Burkhanev B.N.

-The Chairman of the Management

-Board of the Bank
+Burkhanov B.N.
+The Chairman of the Management Board of the Bank